 Keeping the sea in mind

-The Awards pay tribute to those who promote awareness of maritime issues, and of our dependence on the sea
+The Awards give recognition to those who promote awareness of maritime issues and those who have contributed to their solutions

 The Maritime Media Awards were established by the Maritime Foundation in 1995 in honour of the late Desmond Wettern, naval correspondent of the Daily Telegraph.
 He believed passionately that in times of difficulty the nation would always have to call on the Royal Navy and the Merchant Navy.
-In peacetime, however, the government finds it all too easy to take maritime activities for granted, and the sea, international trade and geopolitical upheavals are generally outside the compass of our daily preoccupations.
-Desmond Wettern therefore argued that informed journalists had a responsibility to ensure that the sea remained in the forefront of the nation’s consciousness.
+He argued that informed journalists had a responsibility to ensure that the sea remained in the forefront of national consciousness.

 About the Maritime Foundation